My Experience with DBS Treasures

 I signed up for DBS Treasures in September this year after seeing a promotional notification on my DBS digibank app.
 The promotion stated that, upon successful sign-up, Multiplier account holders would receive the Multiplier tiered bonus interest on account balances of up to $200,000.

-Since it seemed like an easy opportunity, I figured—why not?
+Since it's an easy opportunity for my idle cash, I figured—why not?
 I could simply transfer funds from my UOB Stash account, especially since UOB had reduced its effective interest rate to 2.045% (and would be reducing it further to 1.5% from 1st December).

 From the Welcome email, these were the highlighted benefits of being a DBS Treasures client: